How can finance professionals act responsibility, but still meet business objectives? How does accounting information inform business decision making?

 Alternatively, you may decide to take on a placement year to gain relevant work experience within an external organisation.
 A placement year can give you a competitive edge in the graduate job market and provide you with key contacts within the industry.

-The Essex Business School Placements Manager can offer bespoke support throughout the process of researching, applying and interviewing for placements.
+The Student Development Team can offer bespoke support throughout the process of researching, applying and interviewing for placements.
 However, it is your responsibility to apply, prepare for and secure your own role.
 We also offer a number of other employability opportunities during your studies.
 Our students have gained placements with organisations such as BMW, Samsung and Cummins.

 You learn from academics and industry practitioners whose research continues to have a real-world impact.
 Many of our highly qualified and enthusiastic team are published in world-leading journals and publications.